Bryan J. Wilsonbryan@kogutwilson.com

 Prior to founding Kogut & Wilson, L.L.C., Bryan worked as an attorney at two prominent family law firms in Chicago.
 Bryan also worked as an attorney for Andrea M. Schleifer, who is now serving as a Cook County Judge.

-In 2015, Bryan was recognized as an Emerging Lawyer and appears in the Emerging Lawyers Magazine, a Law Bulletin Publishing Company.
-Emerging Lawyers are individuals that are recognized among the top up-and-coming attorneys in Illinois who are 40 years old or younger or who have been practicing for 10 or fewer years.
+Bryan has also been recognized as an Emerging Lawyer by Law Bulletin Publishing Company.
+Emerging Lawyers are individuals that are recognized among the top up-and-coming attorneys in Illinois who are 40 years old or younger.

-Bryan is a board member of the Illinois State Bar Association’s Young Lawyers Division (2008 – current).
-Within the Young Lawyers Division, he serves on the Children’s Assistance Fund Grant Subcommittee, which seeks to provide grants to organizations across the state related to children and law.
-Bryan also assists in the organization and running of annual fundraising events related to the Children’s Assistance Fund.
+Bryan served as a board member of the Illinois State Bar Association’s Young Lawyers Division from 2008 to 2018.
+Within the Young Lawyers Division, he served on the Children’s Assistance Fund Grant Subcommittee, which seeks to provide grants to organizations across the state related to children and law.
+Bryan also assisted in the organization and running of annual fundraising events related to the Children’s Assistance Fund.
 Bryan was previously the chair of the Illinois State Bar Association’s Law Student Committee.

-Bryan was an adjunct professor at John Marshall Law School where he was co-teaching a course titled “Family Law Advocacy,” which teaches students to effectively and compassionately assist survivors of domestic violence in a divorce or paternity action.
+Bryan served as an adjunct professor at John Marshall Law School where he co-taught a course titled “Family Law Advocacy,” which teaches students to effectively and compassionately assist survivors of domestic violence in a divorce or paternity action.

 In 2011, Bryan volunteered at the Cook County Domestic Violence Court Project to assist victims of domestic violence in obtaining orders of protection.